-- (4) Primary data as a basis for publications shall be stored on durable and secured carriers in the institution in which they were created.
+- (6) Primary data as a basis for publications shall be stored on durable and secured data storage devices in the institution in which they were created.
 TU Dresden ensures that the necessary infrastructure and support services are available.
-Primary data also includes measurement results, collections, study surveys, material samples, archaeological finds, questionnaires, audio recordings, and film recordings. - (5) As a rule, the primary data must remain accessible in the institution for ten years.
+Primary data also includes measurement results, collections, study surveys, material samples, archaeological finds, questionnaires, audio recordings, and film recordings. - (7) If the primary data contain personal data individual information about personal or factual circumstances of an identified or identifiable natural person the characteristics with the help of which a personal reference can be established shall be stored separately; the characteristics shall be erased as soon as the research purpose permits this.
+In this respect, this data are to be removed from the primary data to be archived. - (8) The researchers involved in a research project shall, as far as possible and reasonable, reach documented agreements at the earliest possible point in time on who is entitled to access rights and use rights to the research data.
+The use of research data is available in particular to the scientists who collect them. - (9) If scientific findings are made publicly available, the primary data must generally remain accessible at the institution for ten years.
+The conservation period starts from the date of the realization of the public access.
 In the case of primary data that cannot be stored on durable and secure media, shortened retention periods may be established in justified cases.
-As a rule, the original data and documents remain at the place of origin; however, duplicates may be made or access rights determined. - (6) If the primary data contain personal data individual information about personal or factual circumstances of an identified or identifiable natural person the characteristics with the help of which a personal reference can be established shall be stored separately; the characteristics shall be erased as soon as the research purpose permits this.
-In this respect, these data are to be removed from the primary data to be archived. - (7) The scientists involved in a research project shall, as far as possible and reasonable, reach documented agreements at the earliest possible point in time on who is entitled to access rights and use rights to the research data.
-The use of research data is available in particular to the scientists who collect them. - (8) For reasons of traceability, research connectivity, and reusability of research work in the future, scientists shall, whenever possible, save the research data and main materials on which the publication is based in accordance with the FAIR principles ("Findable, Accessible, Interoperable, Reusable") in recognized archives and repositories.
+The reasons for this shall be described in a comprehensible manner.
+As a rule, the original data and documents remain at the place of origin; however, duplicates may be made or access rights determined.
+If there are comprehensible reasons for not preserving certain data, the researchers shall explain this in a comprehensible manner. - (10) For reasons of traceability, research connectivity, and reusability of research work in the future, scientists shall, whenever possible, save the research data and main materials on which the publication is based in accordance with the FAIR principles ("Findable, Accessible, Interoperable, Reusable") in recognized archives and repositories whenever possible and document this in publications.
+Restrictions on public accessibility may arise in the context of patent applications. - (11) If researchers have made findings publicly available and subsequently become aware of inconsistencies or errors, they shall correct them and publish the errata.
+If the discrepancies or errors are the reason for the retraction of a publication, the researchers shall work as quickly as possible with the relevant publisher or the like to ensure that the correction or retraction takes place and is marked accordingly.
+The same applies if the researchers are informed by third parties of such inconsistencies or errors, which are to be corrected after examining the facts.